kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 If no wire binds to the momentaneous hand produced by materialization, the ground bubble pops at the end of the full expression.

 DIRECT INITIALIZATION:
-If an object is initialized by a pure value, the bubble floats ober ground where the object shall exist.
+If an object is initialized by a pure value, the bubble floats over ground where the object shall exist.
 The bubble pops and a green or grey object is formed on ground.

 --------------------------------------------------------------------------------
 10) REFERENCES — WIRES SHOT FROM PORTS